California Defective Tires Lawyer

 For instance, in 2001 Ford ended its long-standing relationship with Firestone by publicly blaming Firestone for manufacturing defective tires.

-In fact, Ford stated it had lost faith in the safety of Firestone's Wilderness AT brand tires designed specifically for Ford vehicles.
+Ford stated it had lost faith in the safety of Firestone's Wilderness AT brand tires designed specifically for Ford vehicles.

 On the other hand, Firestone responded by claiming Ford was trying to divert attention away from the flaws in the Ford Explorer and that Firestone would no longer sell tries to Ford due to a loss of “mutual trust and respect.”